-The Psychology of Time and the Paradox of How Impulsivity and Self-Control Mediate Our Capacity for Presence
+The Psychology of Time and How the Interplay of Spontaneity and Self-Control Mediates Our Capacity for Presence

 “Consciousness is tied to corporeality and temporality: I experience myself as existing with a body over time.”

 “Reality is never and nowhere more accessible than in the immediate moment of one’s own life,” Kafka once told a teenage friend.
 “It’s only there that it can be won or lost.”
 The great Russian filmmaker Andrei Tarkovsky believed that what draws us to film is the gift of time — “time lost or spent or not yet had.”
 From the moment we are born to the moment we take our last breath, we battle with reality under the knell of this constant awareness that we are either winning or losing time.
 We long for what T.S.
 Eliot called “the still point of the turning world,” but in chasing after it we spin ourselves into a perpetual restlessness, losing the very thing we strive to win.
 The French philosopher Gaston Bachelard captured this perfectly in his superb 1932 meditation on our paradoxical experience of time: “If our heart were large enough to love life in all its detail, we would see that every instant is at once a giver and a plunderer.”

 These multiple and contradictory dimensions of time is what German psychologist Marc Wittmann explores in Felt Time: The Psychology of How We Perceive Time (public library) — a fascinating inquiry into how our subjective experience of time’s passage shapes everything from our emotional memory to our sense of self.
 Bridging disciplines as wide-ranging as neuroscience and philosophy, Wittmann examines questions of consciousness, identity, happiness, boredom, money, and aging, exposing the centrality of time in each of them.
 What emerges is the disorienting sense that time isn’t something which happens to us — rather, we are time.